 Practising yoga changes our posture and our awareness.
 Asana helps us to understand how our body supports itself, and how to work with our bodies to build our strength and flexibility.

 Sitting on a chair leaves the glutes (our buttock muscles) with nothing to do, and limp glutes weaken our stability.

 In yoga, every posture, even the sitting ones, involves our glutes.
-Adho Mukha Svanasana (downward facing dog), Tadasana (mountain) and Utkatasana (chair) strengthen and stretch the glutes.
+Adho Mukha Svanasana (downward-facing dog), Tadasana (mountain) and Utkatasana (chair) strengthen and stretch the glutes.

-People who sit more are at greater risk for herniated lumbar disks, and lower back pain.
+People who sit more are at greater risk for herniated lumbar discs, and lower back pain.
 Twists, hamstring stretches and Viparita Karani (legs up the wall) greatly relieve and repair the spine, flooding the soft discs between our vertebrae that expand and contract like sponges with fresh the blood and nutrients.